Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Introduction

+Iterative methods have been used to reduce the computational cost for GPs in both statistics \citep{stein2013stochastic, aune2013iterative, aune2014parameter, majumder2022kryging} and machine learning \citep{gardner2018gpytorch, wenger2022preconditioning}. \citet{schaefer2021sparse} apply the CG method to solve linear systems when applying a Vecchia approximation to a latent GP in a model with a Gaussian likelihood.
+Recently, \citet{gelsinger2023log} propose to use the CG method and STE in an EM algorithm when applying a Laplace approximation and a spectral approximation for log-Gaussian Cox process models.
+None of the previous works have applied iterative methods to Vecchia-Laplace approximations.
 Instead of inverting matrices in Newton's method for finding the mode, \citet{zilber2021vecchia} show that the solution of the corresponding linear system can be seen as a pseudo-posterior mean and propose to apply a Vecchia approximation to the joint distribution of the latent GP and Gaussian pseudo-data for calculating this pseudo-posterior mean.
 Vecchia approximations are thus not applied to approximate a statistical model but to approximate a numerical computation.
-Experiments in this article show that the approach of \citet{zilber2021vecchia} is less accurate and slower than our proposed methods.